SJSUSpring2020-CMPE272/Crowd-Lending-Platform/README.md

 # Money-Lending Prediction Platform

-### Project Name:

-Money-Lending Prediction Platform- Loan Lending Club
+### Money-Lending Prediction Platform- Loan Lending Club

   A platform implemented using Machine learning models to make a real-time prediction using a particular given output.

 ### Abstract: